 In recent years, comparative risk studies performed by the EPA and its Science Advisory Board have consistently ranked indoor air pollution among the top five environmental risks to public health.
 You can protect your home environment with a HEPA air filter, which I have in both my home and office.
 My favorite air purifiers from IQ Air are designed to remove even the tiniest particles from your air, including viruses, pet dander, dust mites, air pollution, and even cigarette smoke.

 4 Ways to Detox

 The liver is the main organ responsible for detoxifying your entire body.
-Supplements like alpha-lipoic acid and milk thistle can help support the liver as it rids your body of toxins.
-Antioxidants like omega-3 fatty acids, glutathione, resveratrol, and n-acetyl-cysteine can all help support the liver as it clears toxins and unwanted chemicals from your body.
+Supplements with alpha-lipoic acid and milk thistle can help support the liver as it rids your body of toxins.
+Omega-3 fatty acids, glutathione, resveratrol, and n-acetyl-cysteine can all help support the liver as it clears toxins and unwanted chemicals from your body.

 In order to properly eliminate toxins, it is best to stay very well hydrated.
 Even though it may seem inconvenient to use the restroom so frequently, you will be helping your body eliminate unnecessary toxins and supporting your immune system.
 Try to drink 6-8 glasses of filtered water per day.